textioHQ/js-style-guide/README.md

 TODO: Add example or combine with below if same example

   <a name="accessors--no-getters-setters"></a><a name="23.2"></a>
+  TODO: Clarify why getters & setters are bad & expanded on the unexpected side effects
   - [24.2](#accessors--no-getters-setters) Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
 Instead, if you do make accessor functions, use `getVal()` and `setVal('hello')`.

     ```javascript